algorandfoundation/algokit-beaker-default-template/README.md

 1. Navigate to [algokit-base-template](https://github.com/algorandfoundation/algokit-base-template)
 2. Click `Create codespace on main` by clicking on `Code` button under `Codespaces` tab.
 3. Once the codespace is ready, algokit will automatically invoke an interactive prompt to help you choose the template best suited for your needs.

-# Getting started

-Once the template is instantiated you can follow the [README.md](template_content/README.md.jinja) file to see instructions for how to use the template.